emacsmirror/csv2ledger/README.md

 ### Creating the entry ###

-After all modification functions have been called, the resulting transaction is passed to the function pointed to by the user option `c2l-entry-function` .
+After all modification functions have been called, the resulting transaction is passed to the function pointed to by the user option `c2l-entry-function`.
 The default value of this option is the function `c2l-compose-entry`, which creates entries in the form shown above.
 If that format does not suit your needs, you can use a custom function instead.
 It should take the transaction as an alist and return a string that can be inserted into a ledger buffer.

+The function `c2l-compose-entry` requires that at least the `date`, `title`, `amount` and `account` fields be present in the transaction.
+In addition, the fields `description` and `posted` are used if they are present.
+If you write your own custom function, that requirement no longer holds, of course.
+(In fact, there is no real requirement that what the `c2l-entry-function` writes out is an actual ledger entry.
+You could have it convert CSV entries into whatever format you prefer.)